kanglicheng/code-school/react/readings/intro_to_jbuilder.md

 When we make a request for data in our Rails controllers, by default, we get all attributes back from the database.
 We've been using this default behavior so far by writing things like `render json: @users` at the end of our controller actions.
-This has some unfortunate side effects --- for one, we'll send down everything, including password digests, to the client.
+This has some unfortunate side effects—for one, we'll send down everything, including password digests, to the client.
 This is bad.
 It also does not give us flexibility for including associated data.

 Enter Jbuilder.

-Rather than build HTML views, Jbuilder allows us to construct JSON views with curated data using Ruby.
+Rather than build HTML views, Jbuilder allows us to construct JSON "views" with curated data using Ruby.

 It is quite straightforward to use.
 When making a Jbuilder template, simply